Shlucus/ThePwnPal/README.md

 First, make sure to unplug the battery from the PiSugar (JST PH 2.0 connector)

 Then, take the four M2.5 screws provided from the PiSugar S Plus and screw it in from the Underside of the Pi like so:
+> [!NOTE]
- - Note: If using Heatsink, use the case's/heatsink's M2.5 screws INSTEAD, since they are longer and will allow to screw in both the battery and Heatsink at the same time.
+> If using Heatsink, use the case's/heatsink's M2.5 screws INSTEAD, since they are longer and will allow to screw in both the battery and Heatsink at the same time.

 <img src="https://github.com/Shlucus/TheRaspberryPwn/assets/111912000/9fef0136-21a9-4e96-9d45-e45975c70587" alt="Bottom" width="500">